 In 2009 a group of seven African Science Academies on behalf of US NAM published a report which was launched at Ghana’s Academy’s 50th Anniversary.
 The report presents an overview of what the then current status of maternal, newborn, and child health in sub-Saharan Africa and reported a new analysis of how many lives could be saved if science translated into action through health systems.
 The report resulted in positive media coverage in Africa and a series of papers in PloS.

-This workshop considered the current status for maternal and newborn survival, and stillbirths in sub-Saharan Africa, with respect to relevant SDG targets and to identify tools that could accelerate progress in implementing existing tools identify new innovations that could be disruptive, and review opportunities to support increased research leadership.
+This workshop considered the current status for maternal and newborn survival, and stillbirths in sub-Saharan Africa, with respect to relevant SDG targets and identified tools that could accelerate progress in implementing existing tools identify new innovations that could be disruptive, and reviewed opportunities to support increased research leadership.
 In addition, the workshop also impacted policy uptake, specifically through the use of science and investment in research and research leadership.

 - Professor Joy Lawn FMedSci, London School of Hygiene and Tropical Medicine

 - Professor Charles Mgone, Hubert Kairuki Memorial University